taitulism/Bootstruct/README.md

 'verbs' folder
 --------------
-If you use all verbs, having multiple sub-folders can hurt your eyes:
+If you use all verbs, also having multiple sub-folders can hurt your eyes:
 ```
 ├── app
 │   ├── about